 I absolutely love cherries.
 As soon as they come into season, I can’t wait to buy punnet after punnet of these sweet, juicy orbs.
 I like how they slow you down as you avoid the pit.
 You must undertake mindful fruit-eating, lest you crack a tooth on their solid pearls.

 Don’t be put off by the pitting process.
-A pitter gadget is inexpensive and makes it so much easier.
+A cherry pitter is inexpensive and makes it so much easier.
 Sure, even using the pitter I ended up looking like a Jackson Pollock painting when I had finished, but it didn’t take long and a face speckled with cherry juice is an easy price to pay for this sweet, juicy and zesty cherry pie.
 I’ve added some extra zing with lime juice and zest, because the two fruits go so beautifully together.

 Jamie Oliver Bakeware sent me this lovely pale blue pie dish and some pretty wooden spoons and asked me to come up with a recipe.
 I knew at once that it had to be a cherry pie.
 The bakeware is a lovely shade of blue and is all so pretty, as well as great quality and perfectly functional.

 Cherry pies are so popular in North America (happy 4th of July, American readers!), so they remind me of growing up near Vancouver.
 I love nostalgic foods and how a method of cooking or a smell can transport you back in time.
-I remember making pastry with my mum when I was a little girl, helping her to roll out the pastry and taking a few cheeky nibbles of the dough.
+Looking back, I remember making pastry with my mum when I was a little girl, helping her to roll out the pastry and taking a few cheeky nibbles of the dough.
 I recall playing with my sisters in the garden while eating cherries and seeing who could spit the pits the furthest into a jar.

 I wonder what food memories my children will have when they grow up?
 What cooking smells will capture a moment for them to look back upon and smile.